Cueva San Borjitas DStretch Home Slideshow Home

 History of Research

-In 1951 Barbro Dahlgren [photo] and Javier Romero studied San Borjitas for INAH and published a study of the cave in Cuadernos Americanos 58(4), 1951.
+In 1951 Fernando Jordán [photo] (the correct date of the photo is probably April, 1951) wrote a series of articles for the Mexico City magazine Impacto about Baja California, then considered to be "Terra Incognita".
+He announced the discovery of a painted site with "Mexican paintings more ancient than Bonampak".
+Later that same year the Mexican National Institute of Anthropology and History (INAH) responded to the article by sending two researchers, Barbro Dahlgren [photo] and Javier Romero to study the site (Cueva San Borjitas).
+Dahlgren studied the paintings, while Romero excavated the cave.
+They published a study in Cuadernos Americanos 58(4), 1951.
 This is the first in-depth scholarly study of the paintings in the cave.
 Dahlgren studied the superposition of the figures in the cave, named several figure styles and produced a drawing of the ceiling.
 Click on the image above to see the drawing from Cuadernos Americanos.

 Cave Paintings of Baja California